Digital Healthcare & the role of AI: The Innovation race

 - the development of AI-powered robotic systems for surgical assistance.

-Additionally, the utilization of big data and machine learning algorithms to analyze population health trends can lead to more effective public health interventions.
+Additionally, the utilisation of big data and machine learning algorithms to analyse population health trends can lead to more effective public health interventions.

 But AI has the potential to address many other healthcare challenges.

 - It can help overcome the shortage of healthcare professionals by augmenting their capabilities, assisting in repetitive tasks or taking charge of preliminary patient assessments.